muratk5n/thirdwave/en/README.md

 Triage, rationing, how wonderful..

-Palin's death panels are here probab not the way she expected them
+Palin's death panels are here probably not the way she expected them

 \#ABCPlanetAmerica.